tangrams/tangram-docs/README.md

-# tangram-docs-files
+# tangram-docs-assets
-This repository stores the assets used by the Tangram documentation
+This repository stores the assets used by the [Tangram documentation](http://github.com/tangrams/tangram/wiki).